Welcome to SOPA

 SOPA contributes to and supports policy that has a positive impact on later life and challenges when implementation falls short.

 SOPA highlights successful volunteering where the voice and experience of older adults are making a difference across generations.

-Full membership: open only to organisations involved in any aspect of promoting the voice and experience of older people.
+Full membership: open to organisations involved in any aspect of promoting the voice and experience of older people.
 This category carries voting rights.

 Associate membership: open to other bodies (public or private sector) and to individuals.
 This gives the right to attend members’ meetings, but without voting rights.
 Associate membership is open to any organisation or individual wishing to support SOPA's aims and activities.

 SOPA would like to hear from you: To leave a comment or suggest an idea for the next Assembly or for a SOPA action click here to go to Guestbook.

 The Scottish Older People's Assembly is a Scottish Charitable Incorporated Organisation: Number - SC046520

 The 2015 Assembly was sponsored by Christian Allard MSP and addressed social justice in the context of SOPA’s Action Plan topics.
 Alex Neil, MSP, Cabinet Secretary for Social Justice, Equalities and Pensioners' Rights delivered the keynote speech.
 (See 'The National' article in the News page - 6 October) followed by Chair Tom Berney.
 Read Tom's article - also on the News page.

 The morning session was held in the Members Room of the Scottish Parliament.
 After lunch there were six hour-long workshops in parliamentary meeting rooms on themes that people had identified as important - Housing and Community Safety, Health and Social Care, Transport, Travel and Environment, Community Empowerment, Retirement, Pensions and Money Matters and Communication and Information.
 Feedback was delivered in the Members Room and the following Campaign Issues were highlighted -